County seat: South Dakota

 Two counties in South Dakota, Oglala Lakota and Todd, have their county seat and government services centered in a neighboring county.
 Their county-level services are provided by Fall River County and Tripp County, respectively.

 Virginia

 In Virginia, a county seat may be an independent city surrounded by, but not part of, the county of which it is the administrative center; for example, Fairfax City is both the county seat of Fairfax County, Virginia and completely surrounded by Fairfax County, but the city is politically independent of the county.
-When the county seat is in the independent city, government offices such as the courthouse may be in the independent city under an agreement, such as in Albemarle, or may in be enclaves of the county surrounded by the independent city, such as in Fairfax.
+When the county seat is in the independent city, government offices such as the courthouse may be in the independent city under an agreement, such as in Albemarle, or may be in enclaves of the county surrounded by the independent city, such as in Fairfax.
 Others, such as Prince William, have the courthouse in an enclave surrounded by the independent city and have the county government, the Board of Supervisors, in a different part of the county, far from the county seat.
 The following counties have their county seat in an independent city: